input-output-hk/marlowe-cardano/marlowe-scaling/rollback/ReadMe.md

 ### Monitoring

-Run the script `./watch-cluster-a.sh` or `./watch-cluster-b.sh` to view the tip of the clusters.
-It is often convenient to run this is separate terminal windows.
+Run the scripts `./watch-cluster-a.sh` and `./watch-cluster-b.sh` to view the tip of the clusters.
+It is often convenient to run these in separate terminal windows.
 They should display output like the following:

 ```console
 Every 2.0s: cardano-cli query tip --testnet-magic 1564 | jq '{cluster:"a",tip:.}' | json2yaml    oryx: Sun Dec 11 10:58:32 2022